Herbert

 preheater 30.
 This spray or fuel mist 42 acts, by reason of its

-ambient, i.e. intrinsically cool, temperature, to correspondingly
+ambient, i.e. intrinsically cool, temperature, to

-preheater 30--the engine coolant typically entering the preheater
+passing through preheater 30--the engine coolant typically

-at temperatures well-above ambient, often in the order of 250 DEG
+entering the preheater at temperatures well-above ambient, often

-F. It will be understood that this exchange of otherwise wasted
+in the order of 250 DEG F. It will be understood that this

-engine heat energy serves, not merely to maintain proper engine
+exchange of otherwise wasted engine heat energy serves, not

-temperature of the incoming combustion fuel mixture.
+a mechanism to raise the temperature of the incoming combustion

-The energy content and absolute temperature of the engine coolant
+The energy content and absolute temperature of the engine

-required combustion fuel, and to do so without fractional
+the required combustion fuel, and to do so without fractional

 distillation, the latter resulting in excessively rich vapor